|

 You feel more and more bad-tempered, more and more empty inside, more and more dissatisfied with yourself and the world in general.
 Then even that feeling wears off, and you don’t feel anything anymore.
 You become completely indifferent to what goes on around you.

-Don’t let the moments just pass.
+Advice as an antibiotic: Don’t let the moments just pass.
 When life begins to slide into the mud of indifference, pay attention to the warning signs before it is too late.
+Make no mistake, the day will come when time slams the door for good.

 Joy and sorrow, anger and excitement are things of the past.
 You forget how to laugh and cry—you’re cold inside and incapable of loving anything or anyone.
 Once you reach that stage, the disease is incurable.
 You bustle around with a blank, gray face, just like the men in gray themselves—indeed, you’ve joined their ranks.
 The disease has a name.
 It’s called deadly tedium.

 I look to my rapidly aging dog for guidance.
-He may be slowing down considerably as he trudges across the park, but his tail is still wagging as he seeks out the Frisbee or sniffs the same patch of grass he’s sniffed a thousand times before.
+He may be slowing down considerably as he pants across the park, but his tail is still wagging wildly as he seeks out the Frisbee or sniffs the same patch of grass he has sniffed a thousand times before.

-Discarding the mantra of the men in gray, I remind myself to espouse the benefits of owning less things.
+Discarding the tutelage of the men in gray, I remind myself to espouse the benefits of owning less things.
 It is far better to hold on to the real things that matter in this life—like an adventurous spirit, a childlike imagination, or most importantly, the love of family and friends.
-In doing so, we not only gain a better understanding of the great mystery of time but most assuredly will be better equipped to maximize it in order to utilize the precious time we are given to the fullest.
+In doing so, we not only gain a better understanding of the great mystery of time but most assuredly will be better equipped to utilize the precious days we are given to their fullest.